 - The CRADLE project is developing an easy, cheap way to measure blood pressure, helping to detect pre-eclampsia anywhere in the world

-- The PHOENIX trial is researching the best course of action when pre-eclampsia develops before the baby is due and aims to recruit 900 women by August 2017
+- The PHOENIX trial is researching the best course of action when pre-eclampsia develops before the baby is due and aims to recruit 900 women by the end of July 2018

 - UV light could be used to help lower blood pressure and prevent pre-eclampsia